🤠 Rodeo Roundup 2018 Week #4

 Ursula le Guin died at the start of the week on Jan 22, 2018.
 While I haven't read any of her work in decades, I still remember the feeling of reading the Earthsea books.

 I can't recall the plot or the storyline of the books, but I do remember what the Earthsea world felt like.
 I got lost in it that magical world.
 Time to revisit those books!
 Thank you for creating Earthsea, Ursula.

 ✋ Putting a Stop to Subscriber Spam

 You can subscribe to this blog via email or Feedly.
 It turns out that script kiddies visit The Code Mill and subscribe (random) email addresses to this blog.
-While the rising number of subscribers is nice, having fake subscribers does more harm then good.
+While the rising number of subscribers is nice, having fake subscribers does more harm than good.

-I could tell the fake subscribers from real subscribers because a) this blog is so small that I know every real subscriber in person and b) the fake subscribers lacked some meta data that real subscribers do possess.
+I could tell the fake subscribers from real subscribers because a) this blog is so small that I know every real subscriber in person and b) the fake subscribers lacked some metadata that real subscribers do possess.

-I've modified the sign-up form a little to reject the fakes and I'm working to have this change merged in to Ghost —the open source software that powers this site.
+I've modified the sign-up form a little to reject the fakes and I'm working to have this change merged into Ghost —the open source software that powers this site.

 In UHD and HDR, which was pretty awesome.
 The first time I watched a movie in this quality, despite working daily to bring this quality to Google Play Movies. ↩︎